DijiesitelaQ/TSDetection/readme.md

 # yolor-a
 This repo is the implementation of ["Traffic sign detection based on the fusion of YOLOR and CBAM"].
+This algorithm can make use of the implicit knowledge in a neural network to perform the detection task, and incorporates the CBAM attention mechanism optimization feature so that the traffic sign object detector can concentrate on the feature extraction of the traffic sign existing area.

 # Install
 ```bash